Merzasphor/MWSE/docs/source/lua/type/tes3quest.rst

     The unique identifier for the object.

 `info`_ (`tes3iterator`_)
+    Read-only.
 A collection of dialogue info associated with the quest.

 `modified`_ (`boolean`_)
     The modification state of the object since the last save.